Drawing on his experience with the War Horse production, Phil decided to have puppets in the shows.

 We have two water cans that may be used for the Old Water Can song.
 This one is by Flo Fleming of Great Heywood.
 We also have one by the late Ron Hough who was an apprentice of the late Frank Nurser of Braunston – we tend not to use it too much as it’s rather precious.

-The floral bonnets were made by Naomi Gibbs, a theatrical period costume designer at the New Theatre Royal in Portsmouth.
+Our floral bonnets were made by Naomi Gibbs, a theatrical period costume designer at the New Theatre Royal in Portsmouth.
 The black bonnet we also use was made by a boatwoman on a trade boat at the Cosgrove Canal Festival.

-Modelled by Carol Strauss
+Modelled by the late Carol Strauss

 The landscape scene is from a pair of wooden hatch panels by Sylvia Hankin, Waterways Artist, whom Phil met at Crick Boat Show.